-6. Status of the Grievance Redress Mechanism (GRM)
+Status of the Grievance Redress Mechanism (GRM)

-The operation of the GRM appears to have improved.
-The project has received a total of 16 grievances and reported to have resolved all of them.
+The GRM is now fully functional and its operation has improved significantly.
+The project has received a total of 16 grievances and has resolved all of them.
 There has been a total of 13 court cases and, so far, only one has been resolved.

-Grievance Redressal Committees (GRCs) are reportedly formed and trained; this requires revalidation considering the long gap in civil works.
+Grievance Redressal Committees (GRCs) are formed and trained; this requires revalidation considering the long gap in civil works.
 This has now been worked out.